edX Online

 What is Blazor?

 One of the things that makes Blazor effective is that it can run on the browser itself via WebAssembly rather than through a plugin.
 But what is Blazor WebAssembly?
 It is a way of creating interactive web applications using the .NET and C# programming languages.
 WebAssembly uses web standards to allow .NET code to run directly in the browser without needing a server.
-All major browsers in the market today include WebAssembly as standard, so client-side Blazor pages will work on iOS, Android, Linux, and Windows-based browsers.Footnote 3
+All major browsers in the market today include WebAssembly as standard, so client-side Blazor pages will work on iOS, Android, Linux, and Windows-based browsers.3

-Browse Blazor courses
+Browse online Blazor Certificates

 Stand out in your field